laurafreyaweller/laurafreyaweller.github.io/_posts/2023-09-22-overview-of-civil-disobedience.md

 ---
 layout: post
-title: "Week 7: Creating an overview of civil disobedience"
+title: "Week 7"
 author: "Laura Weller"
 categories: facts
 tags: [sample]
-image: Week-7a.png
+image: Week-7.png
 ---

 Sources that I have used in creating this overview are: